 St. Olaf student awarded Rotary Global Grant Scholarship

-The $30,000 award from Rotary International supports graduate-level studies related to the organization’s focus on humanitarian issues.
-Bhandari will enroll in a one-year master’s program studying conflict resolution and governance in the fall of 2015.
+The $35,000 award from Rotary International is an annual scholarship that supports graduate-level studies related to one or more of Rotary’s seven areas of focus, with an emphasis on humanitarian issues.
+Johnson will enroll in a master’s program for public health in the fall of 2023.

 “Last semester I was studying abroad at the University of Dundee in Scotland, and I absolutely loved it.
 I had the most amazing time, and Dundee now feels like a second home to me.
 I was able to make close connections with faculty, along with the ability to partake in independent research, and ultimately, I became super involved within the school,” she says.
 “The University of Dundee has an impressive school of public health, and they have a lot of opportunities to get involved with personalized research that is in line with what you are passionate about, which is something I would like to take advantage of.”